 While there are multiple reasons that caused the screen to crash as part of this bug, they have been fixed in firmware v2.1.3 (compatible with Paradigm systems running the v2.1.2c package), which was released on January 28, 2016.

 If you are having issues with a rebooting touchscreen that was installed any time from June 2015 to present, please contact ETC Technical Services in your region for proper diagnosis.
-If ETC determines the cause is due to the bug above, we will pay to have an ETC technician come to your site and upgrade the firmware in your P-TS7 to correct the problem.
+If ETC determines the cause is due to the bug above, an ETC technician will need to come come to your site and upgrade the firmware in your P-TS7 to correct the problem.